-- Your assignment must be typeset using Word and submitted electronically through Blackboard.
-Handwritten assignments will not be accepted. - Put your name, ID number (last four digits), and class section at the top of the first page. - List the names of other people you've worked with on the assignment or report.
+- Your assignment must be typed in Word and submitted electronically through Blackboard, with Filename format Name-ID-Hw#.
+Handwritten assignments (or snapshot of handwritten version) will not be accepted. - Put your name, ID number (last four digits), and class section at the top of the first page. - List the names of other people you've worked with on the assignment or report.